 Launcelot Minor Blackford remained in Lynchburg until 1854, when he accepted a teaching job at Powhatan Court House, Va.
 He entered the University of Virginia in 1856, and remained there until June 1860.

 Letters to and from Benjamin Lewis Blackford and Eugene Blackford are infrequent.
-Lewis was in Jonesborough, Tennessee in 1854 and at the University of Virginia 1856-June 1857.
+Lewis was in Jonesborough, Tennessee in 1854 and at the University of Virginia in 1856-June 1857.
 He returned to Lynchburg when he left the University.
-Eugene attended school at Edgehill, in Albemarle County, Va., in 1854-1855, and the University of Virginia 1857-1859.
+Eugene attended school at Edgehill, in Albemarle County, Va., in 1854-1855, and the University of Virginia in 1857-1859.

-Mary Isabella Blackford spent time at Mount Airy, Caroline County, Va.; Edgewood, Hanover County; she attended Southern Female Institute, Richmond, Va., 1857-1858.
+Mary Isabella Blackford spent time at Mount Airy, Caroline County, Va.; Edgewood, Hanover County; she attended Southern Female Institute, Richmond, Va., in 1857-1858.

 Mary B. Blackford made annual visits to friends and relatives in Charlottesville, Edgewood, Mount Airy, and Fredericksburg.
 In addition, she made longer trips to Philadelphia (October 1853-August 1854) and Florence Water Cure, Northampton, Massachusetts (December 1859-August 1860) for her health.